xaled/simple_monitoring/README.md

     ./monitor.py config.json

-This command generate two files: `monitor.log` and `monitor.out`. `monitor.log` contains script execution logs, and `monitor.out` contains the result of the script.
+This command generate two files: `monitor.log` and `monitor.out`. `monitor.log` contains execution logs, and `monitor.out` contains the result of the script.

 **Example for script result (indented)**: